 When listing your skills in the highlights section, don’t throw in everything you’ve got.
 Focus on the hard and soft skills mentioned in the job description, plus one or two others that make you stand out from the crowd.
 If you are careful to include your best qualifications, you should only need six to eight bullet points.
 To go beyond eight often looks a little presumptuous.

-If you are applying for your first job, you should consider writing an objective statement rather than a professional summary.
+If you are applying for your first job, you should consider writing a resume objective statement rather than a professional summary.
 The objective statement grants you the opportunity to state your career goals and how your skills and training make you a good fit for that career.
 You may have a work history section, even if it consists of summer college jobs.
 It still shows that you have a good work ethic.

 You can also go into greater detail with your education section for a first job.
 In addition to degrees you have earned, include internships and work-study opportunities.
 If you took extra courses in special topics outside your major, such as forensic accounting, list those as well.
 For more help, study our financial controller resume sample, or try our resume builder for step-by-step instructions.